gcallah/MiscWriting/VoiceOfCommunity/voices.md

 Gene Callahan

 Robert Nisbet published *The Social Philosophers* in 1973.
-OUt of print for years, it was recently re-published through the work of editor Luke Sheahan.
+Out of print for years, it was recently re-published through the work of editor Luke Sheahan.

-In the book, Nisbet describes how the earliest human communities were based upon kinship and ruled by the tradition, as interpreted by the elders.
-This form of community was the sole form of human society for the first many tens of thousands of years of our existence, but it did not produce social philosophers.
+In the book, Nisbet describes how the earliest human communities were based upon kinship and ruled by tradition, as interpreted by the elders.
+This type of community was the sole form of human society for the first many tens of thousands of years of our existence, but it did not produce social philosophers.
 It did not need to, because kinship communities are as natural to humans as hive communities are to bees.

 However, after many millennia there arose a rival to the kinship community: the military community, organized around the command of a single leader, rather than a network of familial ties.
 And the existence of such community was deadly for